callnow

 Record Employer Paid Health Insurance in QuickBooks Desktop

-To record employer-paid health insurance in QuickBooks Desktop, first set up deduction and company contribution items in the Payroll Item List.
+Employer-paid health insurance must be recorded in QuickBooks Desktop to maintain the appropriate financial documentation and reflect the employer’s portion of the employee health benefits.
+For this, first set up deduction and company contribution items in the Payroll Item List.
 Customize each item, enter the insurance agency details, and set tax tracking types.
 Finish by adding these items to employee profiles.

 Part 1: Setting up deduction items for health insurance benefit